 Currently focusing on methane, the company is in the process of miniaturising their prototype, meaning it could be handheld, post-mounted or drone mounted.
 Methane is one of the most serious contributors to climate change, and leaks from the oil and gas industry are one of the biggest sources of methane release to the atmosphere.
 QLM’s technology could allow them to quickly identify and map the size of a leak, speeding up repairs and reducing the amount of methane leaked.
 They are also looking to adapt the technology to work for a range of other gases.

-Based at the Science Creates Incubator Unit DX, the QLM team have been drawing together experts from a range of fields to collaborate on their innovative technology.
+Based at the Science Creates Incubator in St Philips, the QLM team have been drawing together experts from a range of fields to collaborate on their innovative technology.
 The nine strong team have expertise in photonics development, mission critical computing, software development, automation and machine learning, lidar beam technology, system integration, electronics design, quantum sensors and optics.

 QLM Chief Technical Officer, Xiao Ai, carried out postgraduate research into single photon Lidar gas detection at the University of Bristol.
 Lidar beam can simultaneously probe both the shape and the concentration of plumes of methane, and could help enable organisations worldwide to achieve Net Zero through mitigation of greenhouse gas emissions.